Honeytree-Technologies/Mastodon-Auto-Installer/README.md

 ## Pre-requisites

-- Server or VPS with a minimum of 4GB Ram, 2 vCPU, and 65 GB storage.
+  - A server or VPS equipped with at least 4GB RAM, 2 vCPU, and 65 GB storage.
-- Ubuntu v20.04 LTS pre-installed.
+  - Ubuntu v22.04 LTS installed.
-- Open ports: 22922 (SSH), 443 and 80
+  - Ports opened: 22922 (SSH), 443, and 80.
-- Machine should have internet access for fetching packages and Docker images.
+  - The machine must have internet connectivity to download packages and Docker images.
-- Pre-register the machine's IP with the domain for SSL certificate generation.
+  - Ensure the machine's IP address is pointed to your domain name at the domain registrar.
+This is essential for SSL certificate generation.
-- An email delivery service or SMTP server.
+  - Access to an email delivery service or SMTP server.

 ## Deployment Steps